 (iii) Use of Phylogenetic Analysis to Identify Distinct Edges: Conversely, when E and E’ have very different phenotypes, we would expect the network of E to have edges missing from E’ and vice versa.
 Suppose phylogenetic analysis determines that the difference between g1 and g1’ and g2 and g2’ distinguish one clade from another.
 This will lend support to an edge (g1, g2) in one ecotype where an edge (g1’, g2’) may be missing from another.

 (iv) Connecting network nodes and edges with traits.
 We will use two relationships (i) ecotype-to-gene or edge and (ii) ecotype-to-traits, to derive the relationship genes-to-traits or edges-to-trait.
-Because of combinatorial effects (e.g. several genes may be responsible for the trait) and the complexity of gene networks, we will use statistical and machine learning methods, including decision trees to generate trait-to-gene network predictions.
+Because of combinatorial effects (e.g. several genes may be responsible for the trait) and the complexity of gene networks, we will use statistical and machine learning methods, including decision trees and support vector machines to generate trait-to-gene network predictions.

-(v) Validation testing: Validations will occur in planta and using a rapid protoplast-based transient assay which will be amenable to validation testing across a wide range of species.
+(v) Validation: Tests will occur in planta and using a rapid protoplast-based transient assay which will be amenable to validation testing across a wide range of species.

+[Gloria: I would drop this.
+Above is ambitious enough.
+You’ve already said that you will explore other traits]

 Future Work.
 Network inference across plant phylogeny.
 Our long-term goal is to extend the cross-species network inference approaches we develop and validate in the data rich models across seed plant phylogeny.
 To develop such approaches, we will focus network studies targeting 20 sequenced plant genomes spanning the major clades of seed plant phylogeny.
 We will experiment with methods to encode expression data into this phylogenetic matrix, and to perform cross-species network inference, using comparative network tools developed in the above project.

 DENNIS – In this outline, how to you propose to associate the genes with N-use traits?